 For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
 This payment history ensures that there is enough information in your report to build an accurate score.
 Should you not meet the minimum criteria for getting a credit score, you might need to work on a credit history before you apply for a mortgage.

-Tenby J. Dahman can answer questions about credit reports and many others.
-Give us a call: (303) 862-7760.
+Tenby J. Dahman can answer your questions about credit reporting.
+Call us at 3038627760.